jeanslack/pysplitcue/README.md

 ## Description

-A easy front-end command line interface for **Shntool** and **Cuetools**.
+A stupid wrapper interface for **Shntool** and **Cuetools** libraries.
-Small command line program for audio files cue splitting, created for amnesic and daytime people.
-Work with Wav, Flac and Ape audio formats, requires the presence of the '* .cue' file in the same musics tracks directory.
+Audio files cue splitting utilities, created for amnesic and daytime people.
+Work with Wav, Flac and Ape audio formats, requires the presence of the cue sheet metadata ( *.cue* filename extension) in the same musics tracks directory.

 ## License and Copyright